mitsuba-renderer/drjit/docs/what.rst

 2. The `LLVM <https://llvm.org>`__ backend targets Intel (``x86_64``) and ARM (``aarch64``) CPUs.
-It parallelizes the program using the available CPU cores and vector instruction set extensions such as AVX, AVX512, NEON, etc.
+It parallelizes the program using the available CPU cores and vector instruction set extensions.
+On Intel (``x86_64``) for example, this requires extensions such as AVX, AVX512, NEON, etc.
    You can explicitly request this backend by importing types from ``drjit.llvm`` or ``drjit.llvm.ad`` (add ``.ad`` if derivative computation is needed).